k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the master node and set the --service-account-private-key-file parameter to the private key file for service accounts.
+Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the control plane node and set the --service-account-private-key-file parameter to the private key file for service accounts.
+For example, `--service-account-private-key-file=<filename>`.
-`--service-account-private-key-file=<filename>`

 **Audit:**